Faculty advisors, particularly for doctoral students, play an important role in students' intellectual development.

 Every Stanford graduate student is expected to work closely with a faculty advisor.
 Advisors assist students in planning a program of study to meet degree requirements.
 Students are also encouraged to seek out mentors in addition to their formal faculty advisor.

 Successful advising and mentoring relationships are characterized by clear expectations, open communication, and a willingness to resolve problems.
-The resources below can facilitate productive relationships between graduate students and their advisors and mentors.
+The programs and resources below can facilitate productive relationships between graduate students and their advisors and mentors.

 Setting Expectations and Resolving Conflicts with Your Advisor Workshop